chmouel/snazy/README.md

 ## Shell completions

-Shell completions are available for most shells in the [misc/completions](./misc/completions) and it will be automatically installed with the aur/brew package.
+Shell completions are available for most shells using the command `--shell-completion` for example `--shell-completion=zsh`.
+Many different shell are supported.
+I let the reader figure out how to use them with their respective shells.
+Brew and RPM packges should have them auto configured for bash/fish/zsh.

 ## FAQ